edinburgh-napier/set09121/lectures/lecture14.md

 1. Mark all nodes as initially unvisited.
 Use this to create the set of *unvisited* nodes.
 2. Set distances for the nodes:
     - Initial node (current node) distance is 0.
-    - Other nodes set to infinity.
+    - Other node distances set to infinity.
 3. For the current node look at connected neighbours.
 Use to determine a tentative distance from the current node.
 Update the neighbours distances if the new route is shorter.
 4. Mark current node as visited (remove from *unvisited* set).
 We will not visit this node again.
 5. If destination has been marked visited (in other words we reached our destination) or all *unvisited* nodes have infinite distance, stop.